Skip to content

 Recommended Starting Approach

 60% Google Ads, 40% Facebook Ads: This split works well for established properties with some brand recognition.
-Google captures existing demand whilst Facebook builds future demand.
+Google captures existing demand.
+Facebook builds future demand.

-40% Google Ads, 60% Facebook Ads: Better for newer properties or those in less competitive markets, focusing on building awareness and brand recognition.
+40% Google Ads, 60% Facebook Ads: Better for newer properties or less competitive markets.
+It focuses on building awareness and brand recognition.

 Seasonal Considerations

-Adjust your allocation based on booking patterns.
-During peak research seasons (January for summer holidays, September for Christmas markets), increase Facebook spending to capture inspiration-driven travellers.
+Adjust your split based on booking patterns.
+During peak research seasons (January for summer holidays, September for Christmas markets), spend more on Facebook.
+This captures inspiration-driven travellers.
 During booking seasons, shift budget towards Google Ads to capture high-intent searches.

 Measuring Success: Key Metrics for Each Platform